cs481-ekh/s22-ema/web-console/README.md

 > Edit Dockerfile and Transfer credentials

 - Uncomment line 17 and comment line 20 of the Docker File
-- Copy and paste credentials (Firebase and gmail) inside webconsole folder
+- Copy and paste the 2 files needed for credentials
+a) Ema-ramen-firebase-adminsdk-7lvc1-97d920871f.json
+b) google_email_creds.txt

 > Start the app in Docker and create Django super user